 “For a long time now I’ve been in the position where I only write what I want.
 And that’s exactly what happened with this story.
 There was no money, no contract and no prospect of it ever being made.
 But I thought it was great and I wanted to do it.”

-Nicholson insisted that he should not take a payment up front for writing the script: “It was Jonathan’s own money, and I didn’t want to work under those circumstances.
+Nicholson insisted that he should not take payment upfront for writing the script: “It was Jonathan’s own money, and I didn’t want to work under those circumstances.
 It felt like a privilege to be asked.
 So what I said was: ‘I will share the risk with you.
 If the film happens, give me a share.’
 And that’s exactly what happened.’”

 Bill started writing, and over the years they continued to hone script and story.
 Jonathan recalls: “Bill and I would work on a draft of the script, put it down and then pick it up again.
 He would ring me when he had a few weeks between films and books, and then we would have a short flurry of activity.”